 Relatedly, it’s important to mention that experiences vary significantly, and it may be difficult to draw any conclusions about why you’re not tripping.
 However, through insight from our community, we’ve compiled 5 common reasons one might not experience a psychedelic trip.

 Everyone experiences psychedelics differently.
-We understand the frustration of wanting to harness the healing power of psychedelics, only to have nothing happen after consuming the substance.
+We understand the frustration of taking magic mushrooms, wanting to harness the healing power of psychedelics, only to have nothing happen after consuming the substance.
 Trust us, there is nothing wrong with you.

 Regardless of the case, it’s helpful to be able to share experiences and feel supported by those who might understand where you’re coming from.
-If you’re tired of scouring internet forums only to be more confused than you previously were, Psychedelic Passage is here to give you the actionable knowledge you’ve been seeking.
-We have vetted psychedelic coaches and integration specialists [LINK] who are ready to help.
+If you’re tired of scouring internet forums only to be more confused than you previously were, Psychedelic Passage is here to give you the hands-on support and actionable mental health knowledge that you’ve been seeking.
+Our pre-vetted network of psychedelic facilitators and integration specialists are ready to help.

 5 Reasons You Might Not Be Tripping on Psychedelics

 Two of the most important words when it comes to psychedelics are set and setting, with set referring to your mindset and setting referring to your surrounding environment.
-The context in which the psychedelic experience takes place is absolutely crucial, not just from a safety standpoint, but also because it plays a huge role in the experience of the trip itself.
+The context of the psychedelic experience, that is–the physical space, is absolutely crucial, not just from a safety standpoint, but also because it plays a huge role in the experience of the trip itself.